Rohankarmakar/Cryptography-with-python/README.md

 This is an encryption code which xor the given byte code with every byte of the given file.
 Thus, the file is no more readable.
 Run the program once again and provide the same key and new generated ecrypted filename , you will get your original file (or, we can say decrypted file).
 Please remeber the bytecode(any value from 0 - 255) you provide while encrypting the particular file.
+The file to be encrypted should be in same file where the python code file exixts.